bytegs/mailChain/README.md

 *  db -> Contains the MYSQL Database Name

 ### Mail
-* dump -> If it "True" all Mails are dump to the Database before Modified
+* dump -> If it "True" all Mails are dump to the Filesystem before Modified
 * addReceived -> If it "True" a "Received" Entry to the Mail Header
 * ReceivedName -> Contains the Name to Add in the "Received" Entry
 * sendLog -> If it is True, all outgoing Mails log in a MYSQL Database
 * mailAuthenticatedSender -> If it is "True" outgoing Mails Check if a AuthenticatedSender is required and if it match
+* spamc -> Check if the mail with spamc and reject if the Spam-Sore is to hight (for all mails)

 ### SendAbuse
 If the Script have to send a abused Message (e.g. if the AuthenticatedSender don't match) it use the SMTP-Setting of this Section to send it.